The Half-Closed Eyes of the Buddha and the Slowly Sinking Sun Exercise Class 12 English | Neb English Notes

 To tell the story, the stream-of-consciousness technique is used by the author.
 The use of the stream-of-consciousness technique itself has made this story different from other stories I have read.

-CLICK THE YELLOW LINK HERE πŸ‘‡ TO SELECT:
+CLICK THE LINK HERE πŸ‘‡ TO SELECT

 Stream of consciousness is a style or technique of writing that tries to capture the natural flow of a character's extended thought process, often by including sensory impressions, incomplete ideas, unusual syntax, and rough grammar.